-• A physical copy of this Policy or a hyperlink to this Policy;

-• Sufficient details known at the time so that the parties may prepare for an initial interview with the investigator, to include the identities of the parties involved in the incident (if known), the conduct allegedly constituting Title IX Sexual Harassment, and the date and location of the alleged incident (if known);

-• A statement that the Respondent is presumed not responsible for the alleged Title IX Sexual Harassment and that a determination of responsibility will not be made until the conclusion of the adjudication and any appeal;

-• Notifying the Complainant and Respondent of their right to be accompanied by an advisor of their choice, as specified in these Procedures.

-• Notifying the Complainant and Respondent of their right to inspect and review evidence as specified in these Procedures.

-• Notifying the Complainant and Respondent of the College's prohibitions on retaliation and false statements specified in the Policy.

-• Information about resources that are available on campus and in the community.
+- A physical copy of the Policy and these Title IX Sexual Harassment Investigation and Grievance Procedures or a hyperlink to the same; - Sufficient details known at the time so that the parties may prepare for an initial interview with the investigator, to include the identities of the parties involved in the incident (if known), the conduct allegedly constituting Title IX Sexual Harassment, and the date and location of the alleged incident (if known); - A statement that the Respondent is presumed not responsible for the alleged Title IX Sexual Harassment and that a determination of responsibility will not be made until the conclusion of the adjudication and any appeal; - Notification to the Complainant and Respondent of their right to be accompanied by an advisor of their choice, as specified in these Procedures. - Notification to the Complainant and Respondent of their right to inspect and review evidence as specified in these Procedures. - Notification to the Complainant and Respondent of the College's prohibitions on retaliation and false statements specified in the Policy. - Information about resources that are available on campus and in the community.